-All Mi-STAR teachers are supported by a facilitator or coach on the local level as they implement Mi-STAR.
-We train and certify qualified individuals as Mi-STAR Professional Learning Facilitators and Mi-STAR Coaches.
+All Mi-STAR teachers are supported by a facilitator or teacher leader on the local level as they implement Mi-STAR.
+We train and certify qualified individuals as Mi-STAR Professional Learning Facilitators and Mi-STAR Teacher Leaders.

 - The Facilitator Pathway is for individuals with the appropriate STEM background and previous experience in facilitating professional learning in-district or within an ISD, such as coaches, consultants, and district leaders.

-- We recommend that prior to the Professional Learning Facilitator (PLF) training participants have had at least one of the following trainings: NGSx training, Modeling in Michigan training, MISCIPL@N workshops (Tier I, II, and III).
+- We recommend that training participants have had at least one of the following trainings: NGSx training, Modeling in Michigan training, MISCIPL@N workshops (Tier I, II, and III).

 The activities for this pathway are listed in sequential order below: